richardfarnhill/intestacy_calc/DOCUMENTATION/UI_Testing_Guidelines.md

 ### After UI Changes

-1. **Run Tests**: Always run tests after UI changes to verify they still pass.
+1. **Run Tests**: When MAJOR changes have been implemented, proceed to run tests after UI changes to verify they still pass.

-2. **Prompt for Testing**: After making UI changes, prompt the user for permission to run tests.
+2. **Prompt for Testing**: After making UI changes, always prompt the user for permission to run tests.

 3. **Review Test Failures**: If tests fail, determine whether the tests need updating or if the UI changes have introduced bugs.